Ergotropic advantage in a measurement-fueled quantum heat engine: Abstract

 \section{Abstract}

-This paper investigates a coupled two-qubits heat engine fueled by generalized measurements of the spin components and using a single heat reservoir as sink.
-Our model extends the four-stroke engine proposed by Yi and coworkers [Phys.
-Rev. E {\bf 96}, 022108 (2017)] by introducing an ergotropy-extracting stroke, resulting in a five-stroke cycle.
-For measurements along z-z directions, we find two possible occupation distributions that yield an active state and the ergotropic stroke improves the performance of the engine over the four-stroke cycle.
-Further, the three-stroke engine (without the adiabatic strokes) yields the same performance as the five-stroke engine.
+This paper investigates a coupled two-qubits heat engine fueled by generalized measurements of the spin components and using a single heat reservoir as sink. {Our model extends the proposal of Yi and coworkers [Phys.
+Rev. E {\bf 96}, 022108 (2017)] where the role of a hot reservoir in a four-stroke cycle was replaced by a quantum measurement apparatus, the other steps being two quantum adiabatic strokes and thermalization with a cold reservoir.
+We propose a five-stroke cycle, where an ergotropy extracting stroke is introduced following the measurement stroke, and study the effect of measurements of different spin components on the performance of the machine.} For measurements along z-z directions, we find two possible occupation distributions that yield an active state and the ergotropic stroke improves the performance of the engine over the four-stroke cycle.
+Further, the three-stroke engine ( {without the adiabatic strokes}) yields the same performance as the five-stroke engine.
 For arbitrary working medium and non-selective measurements, we prove that the total work output of a five-stroke engine is equal to the sum of the work outputs of the corresponding four-stroke and three-stroke engines.
 For measurement directions other than z-z, there may be many possible orderings of the post-measurement probabilities that yield an active state.
-However, as we illustrate for specific cases (x-x and x-z directions), a definite ordering is obtained with the projective measurements.
+However, as we illustrate, for specific cases (e.g. x-x), a definite ordering may be obtained with the projective measurements.
 Thus, we find that the five-stroke engine exploiting ergotropy outperforms both its four-stroke as well as three-stroke counterparts.